 New Zealand is responsible for approximately 70 per cent of the global King Salmon production.
 Sea pen farming of finfish has become widespread internationally, driven by a growing demand for fish and global pressure on wild stocks.

-New Zealand has no native salmon, and only King Salmon (Oncorhynchus tshawytscha), which is native to the cool waters of the northern Pacific rim, have been successfully farmed here.
+New Zealand has no native salmonids, and only King Salmon (Oncorhynchus tshawytscha), which is native to the cool waters of the northern Pacific rim, have been successfully farmed here.
+Historically Sockeye has been farmed and Atlantic salmn have been trialled both unsuccessfully.
 After their introduction, King Salmon became established on the east coast of the South Island, and to a lesser extent also on the South Island’s west coast.
 Commercial farming of salmon started in the 1970s, both in inland ponds and in coastal waters.
 Today, most commercially sold salmon are grown in pens in the sea.

-No imports of live salmon have been allowed into New Zealand for the last 50 years ─ instead eggs and milt are collected from captive broodstock.
+No imports of live salmon have been allowed into New Zealand for the last 100 years ─ instead eggs and milt are collected from captive broodstock.
 Fertilised eggs are incubated in a freshwater hatchery, where newly hatched fry are reared for another six to 12 months.
-The fish are then transferred to the sea pens, where they remain until they reach harvestable size, in about two to three years.
+The fish are then transferred to the sea pens, where they remain until they reach harvestable size, in about one and a half to three years.
 1658

 Whereas shellfish feed on naturally occurring plankton, farmed fish such as salmon are top-end carnivores.
 They are fed an artificial diet of food pellets.
 Historically, much of the protein and oil in the feed was sourced from wild fisheries.
 However, in recent years, land-based proteins have increasingly been used to reduce the wild fish component.
 For example, Skretting Australia now produces fish pellets where only 28 per cent of the protein is from wild fisheries and 60 per cent is from land-animal proteins, with the balance derived from vegetables.
 Of the wild fishery component, just under half is sourced from fish processing wastage, with the rest consisting of wild-caught Peruvian anchovy.
 1659 Fish pellets are not currently manufactured in New Zealand because of the small size of the finfish aquaculture industry here.